meilisearch/specifications/text/0121-data-types.md

 It allows expressing a nested field in all Meilisearch parameters that accept document attributes.

-Meilisearch accepts the `.` notation to express a nested field location.
+Meilisearch accepts the `.` (dot-notation) to express a nested field location in a document structure.

-> See 3.2.1.
-Examples section.

 ### 3.4.1.
 Examples